What is NextDNS and what does it do?

 Where NextDNS fits in layered security

-NextDNS is best understood as one layer within a broader security approach.
-It can reduce exposure to some malicious or unwanted destinations early in the connection process, but it should not be treated as the only protective control in an environment.
+NextDNS is best understood as one preventive layer within a broader security and resilience approach.
+It can reduce exposure to some malicious or unwanted destinations early in the connection process, but it cannot know about or prevent every possible attack.

 Common questions about NextDNS